Range & Charging

 The Truth

-On a recent trip from Auckland to Whanganui (445km) the Tesla computer calculated that with a 100% charge about 3% would remain on arrival.
+On a trip from Auckland to Whanganui (445km) the Tesla computer calculated that with a 100% charge about 3% would remain on arrival.
 In practice, constant rain to Hamilton meant pushing about 5-10mm of water away at speed for over an hour.
 Every driver has felt the considerable slowing effect of suddenly hitting water at speed.
-This, plus the wipers, increased power usage by about 10% and by Te Kuiti the car warned that a charge stop was required as the battery would now be -5% at Whanganui.
-I stopped at National Park to grab some refreshments and used a fast charger (50Kw) for 30 minutes to let me arrive at Whanganui with 25% remaining for about $25.
+This, plus the wipers, increased power usage by about 10% and by Te Kuiti the car warned that a charge stop was required, as the battery would be -5% at Whanganui.
+I stopped at National Park to grab some refreshments and used a fast charger, (50Kw) for 30 minutes for about $25, to let me arrive at Whanganui with 25% remaining.

 It is normal for Lithium battery capacity to decrease with age.
-Generally a range loss of about 1-2% happens quite quickly from new.
-This levels off and many Tesla's have less than 10% loss after 200,000 Km.
-The battery is guaranteed for 8 years or about 200,000 Km and must still have at least 70% of the initial capacity then.
-In practice some Model S's in USA are running on their original battery at over 400,000 Km.
+Generally, a range loss of about 1-2% happens quite quickly from new.
+This levels off and many Teslas have less than 10% loss after 200,000 Km.
+The battery is guaranteed for 8 years or about 200,000 Km when it must still have at least 70% of initial capacity.
+In practice some S Models in USA are running on their original battery at over 400,000 Km.
 Most NZ owners are very unlikely to ever drive one car this far.
 By then an ICE car would probably be on its second or a reconditioned engine.
-(And also probably spent over $20,000 on servicing.)
+(And probably spent over $20,000 on servicing.)

 While a new battery is currently not cheap, about $20,000? prices per kWh have dropped from $800 to close to $100 over about five years.
-If this rate continues, in 10 years a replacement, if needed, might be in the order of $2000.
-And who knows what new technology may be available by then.
+If this rate continues, in 10 years a replacement if needed, might be in the order of $2000.
+And who knows what new technology could be available by then.
 A fusion reactor as in "Back to the Future"?
-Take your cell phone for example - when introduced a basic model cost thousands, but $50 will now buy one from your local supermarket.
+Take your cell phone for example - when introduced basic models cost thousands, but $50 will now buy one from your local supermarket.
 Wrights Law in Action!

 Charging

 A lithium battery is damaged by excessive heat produced from fast charging and also a full discharge.
 Tesla has gone to the extreme in minimizing this with liquid cooling and cell monitoring.
 On the few times I have supercharged, the heat being vented on returning is considerable, and the 25mm thick charge cable quite hot.
-So its better, and also cheaper, to slow charge at home or at destination over night, when possible.
+So its better, and also cheaper to slow charge when possible, at home or at destination over night,.
 A very important point to understand is that while charging time is inversely proportional to the power applied, the actual power applied over time is not constant and is controlled by the car software communicating with the charger, which gradually reduces the charge rate to protect the battery.
-(Not so for an early Nissan Leaf.)
+(Not so for early Nissan Leafs.)

 A near flat cold battery cannot accept a very high rate either and may need preheating.
 A Tesla will do this automatically if necessary while navigating the driver to the nearest supercharger.
 To avoid this, supercharge at the end of the journey while still warm, rather than when starting out on a cold morning.
 After first plugging in, its quite normal for the charge rate to increase over a few minutes to the maximum permitted by the car, or to that available from the charger.
 Once the charge reaches around 50%, (varies with battery type and model) the rate will decrease.
 Many fast chargers are deliberately limited to 80%, as the remaining 20% may take longer than the time taken to reach 80%.
 (This can inflict a range issue if away from home and no slow over-night top-up is available.)
 Running the charge down to 0% is not good for the battery either and with a Tesla some features are turned off when below 20%.
 Tesla recommend daily usage between 20 and 80% for NMC batteries, and 100% for LFP which have a life span several times that of NMC, but a lower storage density.